Sign In / Sign Out

 What does ASU offer McNair scholars?

-ASU Graduate College waives the admissions application fee for scholars
+ASU waives the university application fee for McNair scholars

-The domestic graduate university application fee will be waived for McNair scholars applying to an ASU graduate program.
-There are two ways to facilitate the admissions application fee payment:
+The domestic graduate university application fee is waived for McNair scholars applying to an ASU graduate program.